Aggar-rent-a-ride/AggarApi/README.md

 ### 👤 Renter Features

 - **Vehicle Management**: Renters can add, edit, or remove vehicles from their listings.
-Each vehicle includes detailed information such as model, brand, type, color, seating capacity, rental price, and a descriptive overview.

-- **Custom Discounts**: Renters can offer discounts based on rental duration (e.g., reduced prices for bookings longer than a specific number of days) per vehicle.

 - **Booking Requests**: Renters receive incoming booking requests from customers and can either accept or reject them through a structured approval process.

 - **Availability Calendar**: Renters can view a calendar that highlights booked days across all their vehicles, making it easy to track availability and manage future bookings.

+- **Payout Overview**: Renters can view their payout details including upcoming and past payouts, booking earnings breakdown, and stripe account info.

 ### 🛡️ Admin Dashboard